Jonis49/IMC-Prosperity3/README.md

 # Dynamic Programming Again?

 The information contained in the global minimum and maximum of a random price walk can be leveraged more effectively than simply buying the minimum and selling the maximum.
 Once both extrema have occurred (noting that we only observe them as they happen), we gain a powerful constraint: the remainder of the walk must remain within the established min-max range.
 This fundamentally alters the distribution of future prices.
 To illustrate this, consider the following edge case: the global minimum occurs, and we initiate a long position.
 Later, the global maximum is reached, and we switch to a short.
 If the price subsequently falls back to the level of the previously announced minimum, we now know with certainty that it cannot drop any further — doing so would contradict the declared minimum.
-This allows us to confidently enter a long position, exploiting the structural boundary created by the known extrema.
+This allows us to confidently enter a long position, exploiting the boundary created by the known extrema.

 ## Summary this section